 The Bitcoin SV ecosystem has rapidly grown to over 400 known Bitcoin SV projects and ventures around the world, with new additions each month.
 Developers and businesses are discovering the value of a massively-scaled Bitcoin blockchain, capable of huge transaction volumes, micropayments, greater data capacity, and many advanced applications.

-Seeing this rapid expansion, in September 2019, Bitcoin Association published a global call for interest to serve on a Technical Standards Committee.
+Seeing this rapid expansion, Bitcoin Association Switzerland published a global call for interest to serve on a Technical Standards Committee in September 2019.
 From numerous applications, top candidates were invited to a five-day formation workshop in London, United Kingdom in January 2020.The workshop assessed final Committee selections, and evaluated the governance processes and resource requirements.

 Steve Shadders, Chair of the Technical Standards Committee, said: